GeorgeOsborn97/Project_2_Touch_type_Game/README.md

    - When the play button is clicked the title turns into a five second countdown, after which the instructions are removed, the title is blown up and is replaced by a random key that the user needs to match to gain a point.
    - After the game the screen changes again to a winner or looser screen.
    - If the user clicks on the screen one final time their initially inputted name and their score is logged to the relevant table, and the original form is recreated.
+   - A feature of the game screen that appears only on mobile is that an input appears once the game has begun.
+Although this was not my ideal scenario I could not find another way to generate the keyboard for the user on a mobile device.
+All my previous attempts to solve this issue can be found in the commits.
+This is an area that I would like to return to in the future as my skills develop further.
 ![The game screen](assets/images/readme-images/game-screen.png)
 ### Scoreboards:
    - There are two scoreboards to represent the different modes, easy and hard.
 The users name and score is logged to the relevant board on completion of the game and is then sorted into numerical order, highest to lowest.